RFU Game Regulations & MRAI

 8.1 The RFU KO Competitions are administered by the RFU.

 9.2 Any club wishing to play all home League matches at the same kick off time all season (e.g. 15:00) must submit a request for this to their League Secretary before the start of the season.
-The League Secretary will consider this request, and if they grant it, will inform all clubs in the League of this decision.
+The League Secretary will consider this request, and if it is granted, the League Secretary and the club will inform all other clubs in the League of this decision.

 9.3 Any club playing a competitive RFU match under floodlights at any time in the season must be able to provide on request either;